Key people and events of the American civil rights movement

 Little Rock Nine

-In 1957, nine African American students were chosen to attend Little Rock Central High School in Arkansas.
+In 1957, nine African American students were enrolled to attend Little Rock Central High School in Arkansas.

 This school was previously all-white but had been ordered by the Supreme Court to be desegregated as a result of the Brown v.
 Board of Education decision.